paths-erc/moveit/README.md

 Changes are triggered also by the adding of new connecetions between already known sites, due to advancement in studies or deeper analysis of the available sources.
 This document will try to keep record of these changes.

+## Credits
+MO(v)EIT is a project developed by [LAD: Digital Archaeology Lab at Sapienza](http://purl-org/lad) for PAThs.
+The applivation has been developed by Julian Bogdani and the road graph has been built by Julian Bogdani and Paolo Rosati.

 ## How does it work
 The application calculates the cost of movement from one site (i.e. node of the graph) to the another.
 The cost is calculated in terms of distance, i.e. the longer is the distance to cover, the higher is the cost of the movement.
 A second element is added to the calculation, based on the type of the road.
 A first proposal to differently weight paths assumes the following values as additional cost multiplier:
 - coastal roads and internal valley roads: 1